 This is just the start of what could be an endless list of ways to use up your 60,000 point bonus from the Chase Sapphire Preferred.
 We could go on for pages and pages.

 The Chase Sapphire Preferred card has long been one of the best cards out there.
-But with this offer of 60,000 points, you can unlock even more future travel.
+But with 60,000 points, your options for future travel are nearly endless.